- Document checklist

 - Frequently Asked Questions

-The Spouse Visa grants the spouse of the UK resident the opportunity to enter, cohabit with their partner and join the UK labour market for a period of 33 months or 30 months.
+The Spouse Visa UK allows the legal spouse of UK citizens and permanent residents to come live with their partner and work in the UK for up to 33 months.
 After two and a half years, the applicant must renew their Spouse Visa.
 Eventually, Spouses can progress onto Indefinite Leave to Remain and then British Citizenship.

-However, there are stringent requirements to be met in order to be deemed eligible and a plethora of documents that need to be submitted in order to be successful.
+However, there are stringent requirements to be met in order to be deemed eligible and a plethora of documents that need to be submitted in order to be successful with any partner or family visa.

-What documents are needed for the Spouse Visa application?
+What documents are needed for the UK Spouse Visa application?

-The UK Spouse Visa application is one of the lengthiest yet scrutinised routes across the entire UK immigration system.
+The UK Spouse Visa application is one of the lengthiest and most scrutinised routes across the entire UK immigration system.
 It is therefore of utmost importance that applicants adhere to the document guidance and ensure that they are submitting the right evidence to support their application.

 - A valid marriage or civil partnership certificate